Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/Stop-AzureRmServiceBusMigration.md

 ```

 ## DESCRIPTION
-The **Stop-AzureRmServiceBusMigration** cmdlets  tremitates the Migration between Standard to premium namespace
+The **Stop-AzureRmServiceBusMigration** cmdlets terminates the Migration between Standard to premium namespace

 ## EXAMPLES